carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Manual Database Snapshot
     - User-initiated, must be manually done by yourself
     - Stored until you explicitly delete them, even after you delete the original RDS instance they are still persisted (This is not the case with automated backups).
+- Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more secure.
+  - Use Case: A company hosts a serverless application on AWS.
+The application uses Amazon RDS for PostgreSQL.
+During times of peak traffic and when traffic spikes are experienced, the company notices an increase in application errors caused by database connection timeouts.
+The company is looking for a solution that will reduce the number of application failures with the least amount of code changes.
+    - Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.
 - It offers **encryption at rest** but **encryption must be specified when creating the RDS DB instance**.
 Once your RDS instance is encrypted, as are its automated backups, read replicas, and snapshots.
 But you cannot create an encrypted Read Replica from an unencrypted master DB instance.
   - Use Cases:
   1. To change the encryption status of an existing RDS DB instance ==> Create a new master DB by taking a snapshot of the existing DB, and then creating the new DB from the snapshot (during creation).
 You can then create the encrypted cross-region Read Replica of the master DB.
 Applications must be updated to use the new RDS DB endpoint.